alexandreavj/focus/README.md

 # focus

 ## how to install?
 The following tutorial applies for Windows, Linux and macOS users.
-For simplicity, this tutorial will take advantage of IntelliJ IDEA's integrations with both Maven and JavaFX.
+For simplicity, this tutorial will take advantage of IntelliJ IDEA's integrations and automatization of some installations.

 ### prerequisites
 - IntelliJ IDEA already installed in the system